Autophagy

 The field of autophagy research has grown immensely over the last few years due to significant new scientific insights:

-• 2016 Noble Prize in Physiology or Medicine awarded to Prof. Yoshinori Ohsumi for his discoveries of mechanisms for autophagy has highlighted its importance.
+• 2016 Nobel Prize in Physiology or Medicine awarded to Prof. Yoshinori Ohsumi for his discoveries of mechanisms for autophagy has highlighted its importance.
 Autophagy research in Switzerland is well developing.

 • Of interest, several national autophagy associations have been founded in Europe: France: cfatg.org, Germany: autophagie-gbm.de, UK: autophagy.uk, Spain: NEAR: Network of Excellence for Autophagy Research, Nordic Countries: nordicautophagy.org